gonsaiki/java-journey/Challange/Teen Number Checker/README.md

 7. Otherwise return false.

 ## Note
-*Do not add a  main method to solution code.*
+*Do not add a  main method to solution code*

 ***Challange by :*** [Tim Buchalka on Udemy](https://www.udemy.com/course/java-the-complete-java-developer-course/)